 And let me make one thing clear:

 You don’t have to create an Amazon only website or blog to make a commission and earn passive income.
-There are tons of untapped niches out there that have independent affiliate offers that you can create content for and monetize.
+There are tons of high paying untapped niches out there that have independent affiliate offers that you can create content for and monetize.

 Let’s say you have a blog that teach people how to do affiliate marketing.
 Seriously, there are hardly any products on Amazon to recommend to your audience.